SteveLauC/Notes/database/SQLite/SQLite_Databases_System_Design_and_Implementation/Ch3_Storage_Organization.md

    4. lock-byte

-      > No idea what type of page this is, some bytes that are used as locks?
+      > QUES: No idea what type of page this is, some bytes that are used as
+      > locks?
       >
       > The `forbidden page num` field in a master journal file contains the
       > number of the page that contains the lock offset bytes, see the end